-A revolutionary new ultra-white paint, which appears to be just like the brilliant whitewash used on so many buildings on the Cyclades and other Greek islands could possibly replace air conditioning one day, it reflects so much heat back into space.
+A revolutionary new ultra-white paint, which appears to be just like the brilliant whitewash used on so many buildings on the Cyclades and other Greek islands, could possibly replace air conditioning one day because it reflects so much heat back into space.

-Developed recently by researchers Purdue University, the paint reflects a staggering 98.1 percent of sunlight, a great deal more than the average of 10-20% of sunlight that most commercial white paints do today.
+Developed recently by researchers of Purdue University, the paint reflects a staggering 98.1 percent of sunlight, a great deal more than the average of 10 to 20 percent of sunlight that most commercial white paints do today.